npatrick/no-jquery-twittler/README.md

 # About This Repo
 This repository is simply a basic setup that I want to have ready for multiple uses.
 This repo exclusively utilizes Node.js as the backend server and consists JavaScript, HTML, CSS for the frontend.
-No frontend frameworks setup included.
+No frontend frameworks setup nor databases included.

 ## To Run The App